Women writers: 12th century

 Anna Komnene, the daughter of the Emperor Alexios I Komnenos, wrote Alexiad around 1148.
 It was written in a form of artificial Attic Greek.
 Anna described the political and military history of the Byzantine Empire during the reign of her father, thus providing a significant account on the Byzantium of the High Middle Ages.
 Among other topics, the Alexiad documents the Byzantine Empire's interaction with the Crusades and highlights the conflicting perceptions of the East and West in the early 12th century.
 It does not mention the schism of 1054 – a topic which is very common in contemporary writing.
 Nevertheless it successfully documents firsthand the decline of Byzantine cultural influence in both eastern and western Europe, particularly in the West's increasing involvement in its geographic sphere.

 15th century

 Christine de Pizan was the best known late medieval French writer, rhetorician, and critic, who wrote Book of the City of Ladies in 1405, a text about an allegorical city in which independent women lived free from the slander of men.
 In her work she included real women artists, such as Anastasia, who was considered one of the best Parisian illuminators, although none of her work has survived.
 Other humanist texts led to increased education for Italian women.

 The first known book in English by a woman was Revelations of Divine Love by Julian of Norwich.
 It was written between the fourteenth and fifteenth centuries and survived in various manuscripts until it was first published in 1670.

 16th century

-Gulbadan Banu, daughter of Mughal Emperor Babur, wrote the biography of her brother, Emperor Humayun.
+Gulbadan Begum, daughter of Mughal's founding Emperor Babur wrote the biography of her brother, Emperor Humayun.
+Though only 8 when her father died, Gulbadan was asked years later by her nephew to write the story of her father and brother.
+Only one manuscript of her book, Humayunnama, has been found.